Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 16 Juli 2025 17.35.41 UTC
+- WIB: Rabu, 16 Juli 2025 18.27.02 UTC
-- WITA: Rabu, 16 Juli 2025 18.35.41 UTC
+- WITA: Rabu, 16 Juli 2025 19.27.02 UTC
-- WIT: Rabu, 16 Juli 2025 19.35.41 UTC
+- WIT: Rabu, 16 Juli 2025 20.27.02 UTC

 Kutipan Inspiratif:
-"Coming together is a beginning; keeping together is progress; working together is success."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: success
+Kategori: motivational